-Härnevi Church is located in an idyllic village environment with lush trees and tarred bell tower.
-Even the old church stalls remain along the town street.
+Härnevi Church is located in an idyllic village setting with lush trees and tarred belfry.
+Even the old church stables remain along the village street.

 The church is filled with pictures from floor to ceiling.
-Sweden's foremost medieval artist, Albertus Pictor, painted a summer in the 1480s the walls and roof of the little church with biblical images, story-telling stories and mysterious animals and creatures.
-Here you can go for a long time and look, there are lots of exciting details to discover; do not miss, for example, the poor saint Erasmus who gets her intestines recovered on a tissue while cooking in oil!
-You will find it on the right wall, while in the roof you can see a nice picture of Samson and the lion.
-Also known is the pig who plays the organ.
-Albertus Pictor was not only a prominent artist but also a talented musician, perhaps the organ-playing pig was a comment on how he thought the office in Hevnevi played….
+Sweden's foremost medieval artist, Albertus Pictor, one summer in the 1480s, he painted the walls and ceiling of the small church with biblical images, moral stories, and mysterious animals and creatures.
+Here you can go for a long time and look, there are lots of exciting details to discover; for example, do not miss the poor saint Erasmus who gets his intestines wound on a crank while he is boiling in oil!
+You will find it on the right wall, while on the ceiling you can see a nice picture of Simson and the lion.

 The pig who plays the organ is also known.
 Albertus Pictor was not only a prominent artist but also a talented musician, perhaps the organ-playing pig was a comment on how he thought the cantor in Härnevi played….

 During the summer, the church is normally open every day and you can have a good coffee in the small red-painted parish home.
 It is schoolchildren who run the café and bake (Due to Corona and the ongoing renovation of the church, it is closed in the summer of 2020).